-We have audited the annexed financial statements of Sialkot Kharian Infrastructure Management (Private) Limited ("the Company"), which comprise the statement of financial position as at June 30, 2023, the statement of profit or loss, the statement of other comprehensive income, the statement of changes in equity, the statement of cash flows for the year then ended and notes to the financial statements including a summary of significant accounting policies and other explanatory information, and we state that we have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purpose of the audit.
+We have audited the annexed financial statements of Sialkot Kharian Infrastructure Management (Private) Limited ("the Company"), which comprise the statement of financial position as at June 30, 2024, the statement of profit or loss, the statement of comprehensive income, the statement of changes in equity, the statement of cash flows for the year then ended and notes to the financial statements including material accounting policy information and other explanatory information, and we state that we have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purpose of the audit.

-In our opinion and to the best of our information and according to the explanations given to us, the statement of financial position, the statement of profit or loss, the statement of other comprehensive income, the statement of changes in equity and the statement of cashflows together with the notes forming part thereof conform with the accounting and reporting standards as applicable in Pakistan and give the information as required by the Companies Act, 2017 (XIX of 2017), in the manner so required and respectively give a true and fair view of the state of company's affairs as at June 30, 2023 and of the profit and total comprehensive income, the changes in equity and its cashflows for the year then ended.
+In our opinion and to the best of our information and according to the explanations given to us, the statement of financial position, statement of profit or loss, the statement of comprehensive income, the statement of changes in equity and statement of cashflows together with the notes forming part thereof conform with the accounting and reporting standards as applicable in Pakistan and give the information as required by the Companies Act, 2017 (XIX of 2017), in the manner so required and respectively give a true and fair view of the state of company's affairs as at June 30, 2024 and of the profit and other comprehensive income, the changes in equity and its cashflows for the year then ended.